nevilkandathil/CMPUT404-assignment-css-hell/README.md

 - Font has been changes to Fraunces
 - All text is centered and font size is made larger.

-Attributions:
+**Attributions:**
-- Reffered to original style used by these gutenberg documents.
+- Original style used by these gutenberg documents.

+Part 2